The Importance of Cloud Computing in Business

 The importance of cloud computing among enterprises can be illustrated by its huge role in business.
 Cloud computing has three major service models.
 These models play a huge role in everyday business operations, and they could confirm why we need cloud computing.

-The three major service models of cloud computing are Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
-These service models may differ in services that they offer, but they work on the same platform which is cloud computing.
+The three major service models of cloud computing are Software as a Service (SaaS), Stage as a Service (PaaS), and Infrastructure as a Service (IaaS).
+These benefit models may contrast within the services that they offer, but they work on the same platform which is cloud computing.

 - Importance of cloud computing in SaaS.
 In a SaaS setup, applications are hosted by third-party providers that deliver it through the Internet.
 Businesses will access these applications using the Internet as well.
 In this setup, the apps are accessed using a browser, instead of being installed.

 - Importance of cloud computing PaaS.
 Application development tools are traditionally installed in on-premise environments.
 But, in a PaaS setup, app development tools are accessed through the Internet.
 They are hosted by cloud service providers and accessed by users using a browser.

 - Importance of cloud computing IaaS.
 In IaaS, infrastructure components are offered through the cloud, rather than installed.
 Infrastructure components such as servers, networks, data centers, and storage are traditionally exclusive to on-premise environments.
 But, developers have found a way to offer these components through the cloud.

 The overall benefits make up most of the importance of cloud computing.
 Markets and Markets report that the global cloud computing market size in the year 2018 went to US$ 272.0 billion.
 Also, they predicted that this number will grow to US$ 623.3 billion by 2023 at a Compound Annual Growth Rate (CAGR) of 18.0%..